cloud-ark/caastle/docs/application.rst

 the name of the environment as input ('cld app deploy <app-name> <env-name> <app yaml>'). app.yaml contains definition of the application container image, the container port and any environment variables.
-As part of the deployment steps CloudARK binds the application container(s) to cloud resources defined in the environment.
+As part of the deployment steps CaaStle binds the application container(s) to cloud resources defined in the environment.

 For single container applications currently a single instance of the application container is deployed on the cluster in the environment.